slatedocs/slate/source/index.html.md

 | Health Potion | Health                | They regenerate 5HP when they are used, they cost 2000 minerals. |

 All the items are the same price (except the health potion of course) at 30000 minerals.
 These items give a big increase in that state for a lower price than what the upgrades cost.
 However, you will need to find your way to one of the shops to buy them.
 # Combat
 Players can execute melee attacks (close physical encounter).
 An attack deals damage based on the characters's attack, his items and the other character's defence and his items.
-Killing an enemy grants a number of points that depends on each's player position on the leaderboard.
+Killing an enemy grants a number of points that depends on each's player position on the leaderboard (between 2000 and 10000) and the number of times the enemy was killed in a row.

 # Game Phases
 There are four phases in the game, everyone starts at phase I. We will announced during the day when we move from phase to phase.